 Top 8 Reasons to Partner With a Professional Employer Organization (PEO)

 Are you running a small or medium-sized business?
-Have you been having trouble getting enough work done because of employee-related challenges?
-Do you often find yourself grappling with payroll processing, employee benefits, and workers' compensation in your business?
+Have you been having trouble getting enough work done due to employee-related demands on your time?
+Do you often find yourself grappling with payroll processing, employee benefits costs, and workers' compensation in your business?

 If you answered yes to at least, two of the questions above, then your business will most likely benefit from partnering with a Professional Employer Organization (PEO).
-You know it's time because you're in over your head and your productivity is not as impressive as it should be.
-But you don't have to wait until it gets to that point before seeking professional help.
+You know it's time because when it comes to HR matters, it feels as though you're in over your head and your productivity is not as impressive as it should be.
+Good news is you don't have to wait until it gets to that point before seeking professional help.

-A PEO drastically lightens the burden by providing small and medium-sized businesses with payroll, compliance, and HR services, thereby freeing up more time for them to focus on their main business objectives.
+A PEO drastically lightens your HR burden by providing small and medium-sized businesses like yours with payroll, compliance, and HR services, thereby freeing up more time for you to focus on your main business objectives.
 This is how you improve productivity and profitability.
 Many times, productivity is not about how much you do, but about doing the best in what you can do and outsourcing the rest to the best hands.

-The biggest and most enticing reason you want to consider partnering with a Professional Employer Organization is getting access to unlimited HR functions, covering benefits, health insurance, efficient payroll processing, retirement savings, implementation of compliance policies, and so on.
+The biggest and most enticing reason you want to consider partnering with a PEO is getting access to unlimited HR functions, which includes premium quality employee benefits and health insurance, efficient payroll processing, retirement savings, fixing compliance issues, and more.

 And yes, you actually get it for less; you only get to pay a fraction of the cost, since your PEO partner will mostly be positioned as a co-employer.

 Even if you have an HR person managing these functions for your small business, sooner or later, errors might begin to creep in.
-Having an HR administrator cannot compare to outsourcing the job to a team of experienced HR professionals.
-Besides, it's a good way to save yourself from issues related to compliance and payroll mistakes.
+Having a single HR administrator cannot compare to outsourcing the job to a team of experienced HR professionals who understand your business and can help you navigate compliance matters, such as local labor laws and payroll mistakes.

 2. Ensure Your Business is Compliant